PagerDuty/pdpyras/README.rst

     # isinstance(session, pdpyras.APISession)
     response = session.get('/users/PNOEXST')

-**Default Rate Limit Behavior:**
+**Default Behavior:**

 Note that without specifying any retry behavior for status 429 (rate limiting), it will retry indefinitely.
 This is a sane approach; if it is ever responding with 429, this means that the REST API is receiving (for the given REST API key) too many requests, and the issue should by nature be transient.

-Similarly, the hard-coded default behavior for status 401 (unauthorized) is to immediately raise :class:`pdpyras.PDClientError`
+Similarly, there is hard-coded default behavior for status 401 (unauthorized): immediately raise :class:`pdpyras.PDClientError` (as this can be considered in all cases a completely non-transient error).

-It is, however, possible to override this behavior using :attr:`pdpyras.PDSession.retry`.
+It is still possible to override these behaviors using :attr:`pdpyras.PDSession.retry`, but it is not recommended.

 Events API Usage
 ****************